How to do Keyword Research for Free

 Just the same, if you come to find that you’re ranking on the first page – but not the top spot – for a high volume keyword, you can focus more energy here with the idea of moving up and attracting more search engine traffic.

-Sometimes, keyword research has just as much to do with your current rankings as it does uncovering new keywords.
+Sometimes, keyword research has just as much to do with your current rankings as it does uncover new keywords.

 You Don’t Always Have to Pay to do Keyword Research